Angel Guardian: Early life

+Manila, Philippines.
 A previous version of Sparkle's artist profile for Guardian described her as "Fil-Israeli".
 However, some interviews described her as half-Palestinian or Filipino-Palestinian.
-Guardian's official artist profile now states that she is Filipino-Palestinian.
+Guardian's official artist profile states that she is Filipino-Palestinian.

 Career

 In 2024, Guardian was included in GMA's Sparkle 10, a group of rising young actresses from the network.
 After small roles in shows such as Mano Po Legacy: The Flower Sisters, Guardian landed a major role as one of the Sang'gres in the Encantadia spin-off, Encantadia Chronicles: Sang'gre (2025).
 Her character, Deia, is named after Iza Calzado's daughter, with Calzado's permission.
 Calzado, who portrayed Amihan in the original series, wished Guardian good luck on social media, writing "Avisala, Sang’gre Deia!, Alagaan mo ang brilyante natin (Hello, Sang'gre Deia!, Take care of our precious crystal)."
 She described Guardian as "kind", "sincere", and "level headed".